Rafael Pérez (police officer)

 Ray Lopez (born Rafael Antonio Pérez; August 22, 1967) is an American former police officer with the Los Angeles Police Department (LAPD) and the central figure in the LAPD Rampart scandal.
 An officer with the Community Resources Against Street Hoodlums (CRASH) task force, Pérez was involved in numerous crimes and corruption, notably the shooting and framing of Javier Ovando, in addition to the theft and resale of at least $800,000 of cocaine from LAPD evidence lockers.

 Pérez is accused of being a member of the Bloods, a Los Angeles criminal gang, and of murdering The Notorious B.I.G. at the behest of producer Suge Knight of Death Row Records.

 When Pérez was finally arrested, he implicated 70 other Rampart Division officers in various forms of misconduct, ranging from bad shootings to consuming alcohol while on duty.
 Over 100 convictions were overturned based on Pérez's testimony.

-Private life
+Personal life

 Pérez was born in Humacao, Puerto Rico in 1967 and moved to Brooklyn, New York in 1972; some months later he moved to Paterson, New Jersey, and then he would eventually move to Philadelphia, Pennsylvania in 1982.

-Pérez graduated from high school in 1985 and enlisted in the United States Marine Corps, where he was stationed in Maine and California.
+Pérez graduated from high school in 1985 and enlisted in the United States Marine Corps, went to boot camp at Marine Corps Recruit Depot Parris Island in South Carolina.
+He was stationed in Maine and California.
 He was hired by the LAPD after finishing his military service in 1989.
 Prior to this, he had been passed over for hiring by background investigators from several other departments in Southern California.
 He also looked and acted in a "gang like" manner.